kuiadev/PastyText/README.md

     }
     ```

-    1. If you’re hosting this on the web and want to take advantage of HTTPS, your Caddyfile can instead look like the following (replace “example.com” with your domain or subdomain).
+    * If you’re hosting PasatyText on the web and want to take advantage of HTTPS, your Caddyfile can instead look like the following (replace “example.com” with your domain or subdomain).
 [Be sure](https://caddyserver.com/docs/quick-starts/https) to update your domain’s A/AAAA records in your DNS provider to point to your server.

         ```yaml
         example.com {